acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 2. *Wulrif* Eldritch Blasts the Drider near Benjamin, knocking it back.
 3. *Tasbros* uses his Dragon Spirit to attack the Drider attacking him and misses.
 He then uses Chromatic Orb on it, doing 15 HP damage.
 4. *Steve* uses a Sneak Attack with his crossbow for big damage on *Tasbros* Drider.
 5. I move up to *Droki*, throw my manacles to *CoralKing* and direct him to cuff our prisoner.
+He does so.
 6. *Tysnera* Magic Missiles a Drider for guaranteed damage.
 7. *Avren* shoots a Drider 9 HP damage.
 8. *Geral* does Commander's Strike on *Wulrif* to Eldritch Blast a Drider.
 He and *Geral* do 28 HP.